 The statistics are dismal.
 A recent study has found that 69% of people feel trapped in the same old routine, and only 3 out of 10 people are happy with their lives.
 People are feeling stuck.

 Some are feeling stuck in their careers, feeling like they’re too far along one path to make a change.
 Some are feeling stuck in their personal lives.
-The toll of the daily grind sucks most of their time and energy, and their relationships, self-care, and personal goals get lost in the shuffle of the treadmill existence.
+The toll of the daily grind sucks most of their time and energy.
+So their relationships, self-care, and personal goals get lost in the shuffle of the treadmill existence.

 When people come across these challenges of feeling stuck, the feeling sometimes doesn’t go away.
 It often intensifies as time goes on.
 As the stuck feeling intensifies, some people choose to settle.
 Subconsciously, without even realizing it, they end up pushing their dreams and goals further and further down.